I am trying to do a fail over solution with round robin dns. Our dns is served by windows and our web servers are setup with Linux..

 If I'm understanding the iptables man correctly this rule should round-robin outgoing http requests over the IP range, instead it's sticking to the first IP no matter how many connections I make.

+We have a few IIS servers that will be acting as front end for our users to split off the load.
 Currently, we have one IIS with 1 SSL. we are going to do round robining for the FQDN to span a few IIS servers.
 I just wanted to make sure we would not run into any issues with the certificate.
 I was thinking of installing it on one server after generating the CSR and then once the root trusted is in place, export it and import it in all the other servers.
 Do you think this would be an issue at all? is there a better way?

 additionally, the certificate is about to expire, I need a certificate with $1mil insurance, what do you think is the best deal (trusted source) going around? should I do the ones with 256bit too or have you seen any conflicts, do they auto negotiate if the client can only support 128bit?